mqAncientHistory/cityOfRome/_Blogs/ZoeSims_MarketsTrajan/Market.md

 *This week Zoe explores the "World's First Shopping Mall", the Markets of Trajan.
-Through her examination of archaeological and written evidence, Zoe draws parallels to our modern world..
+Through her examination of archaeological and written evidence, Zoe draws parallels to our modern world.
 Are our shopping habits similar to those of the Romans?
 Find out this week!*

 Welcome to the *Mercati di Traiano!*